-The pastoral council of Shepherd of the Hills serve as a consultative body to the pastor in promoting the vision and mission of our parish.
-The pastoral council seeks to discern God's will for our parish and oversees strategic programs.
-The pastoral council has a number of standing commissions and ad hoc committees that facilitate the ministry of our parish.
+The Pastoral Council of Shepherd of the Hills serve as a consultative body to the pastor in promoting the vision and mission of our parish.
+The Pastoral Council seeks to discern God's will for our parish and oversees strategic programs.
+The Pastoral Council has a number of standing commissions and ad hoc committees that facilitate the ministry of our parish.

-The commissions of the pastoral council include: Administrative Services, Prayer & Worship, Human Concerns, School, and Christian Formation.
+The commissions of the Pastoral Council include: Administrative Services, Prayer & Worship, Human Concerns, School, and Christian Formation.

 Fr.
 Mark Jones, Pastor

-Tim Flood, Chairperson
+Tim Flood, Secretary

 This commission of the parish council oversees all aspects of parish finances and budget matters, personnel, stewardship of resources, church support, and fundraising coordination.
-The activities and recommendations of this commission are firmly rooted in the biblical concept of stewardship.
+The activities and recommendations of this commission are firmly rooted in the biblical concept of stewardship,

 This commission of the parish council discerns needs of persons in the parish and the wider community, especially the poor, and identifies resources or activities to meet those needs.
 They also provide education in regard to pro-life issued and opportunities for parishioners to be actively involved in outreach that promotes the dignity of all human life.